Cajac/picoCTF-Writeups/picoCTF_2023/Forensics/MSB.md

 ### Basic analysis of the image file

-Lets start with some basic analysis
+Lets start with some basic analysis of the file
 ```bash
 ┌──(kali㉿kali)-[/mnt/…/picoCTF/picoCTF_2023/Forensics/MSB]
 └─$ file Ninja-and-Prince-Genji-Ukiyoe-Utagawa-Kunisada.flag.png